banner

 Challenges of Automation in the Textile Industry

-While automation improves efficiency, it also demands high initial investment costs, integration of new technologies with legacy systems, and a skilled workforce that understands how to attend to these technologies properly.
+While textile production automation improves efficiency, it also demands high initial investment costs, integration of new technologies with legacy systems, and a skilled workforce that understands how to attend to these technologies properly.
 Many conventional textile workers may lack the required technical skills to operate automated machines, creating a skills gap.
 Companies have to invest in quality training programs to ensure smooth operations and minimize downtime.

 1. High Initial Investment Costs

-Textile automation costs a lot.
+Textile production automation costs a lot.
 SMEs cannot afford complex machinery, software, and infrastructure.
 Larger enterprises can compete better without high capital expenses, limiting competition.
 The second argument is that automation is expensive for many firms due to maintenance and operations.

 2. Workforce Displacement and the Need for Upskilling